-Neuropathy happens when there is damage to the nerves, which can be caused by a variety of things.
+Neuropathy is a condition that occurs when there is damage to the nerves, which has a variety of causes.
 Symptoms include pain, numbness, and weakness and most people experience this mainly in their hands and feet, although it can also occur elsewhere.

 Those who have neuropathy will often described the pain as a tingling, burning, or stabbing sensation.
 Sometimes, the condition that underlies it is treatable, and symptoms improve.
 However, neuropathy is not curable.

 Most people will need to take medication in order to control their symptoms and reduce their level of pain.
 This guide will explain the different types of medications and their uses and side effects.

 In terms of causes, it is known that a number of conditions and issues can lead to neuropathy and finding relief from the condition often means making changes to their lifestyle and other similar changes to prevent further damage.
 Common causes of neuropathy include: